-Apple used the keynote at WWDC 17 to announce a range of updates and evolutions, but the newest product to get excited about is HomePod.
+Apple used its keynote at WWDC in June 2017 to announce a range of updates and evolutions, but the most exciting product to be unveiled at the time was the HomePod.

 Apple HomePod sees Apple looking to change how you listen to music, again, jumping on the iPod and AirPod nomenclature to come up with HomePod, a home speaker.

 But this isn't just any home speaker.
 This is an Apple home speaker.
 Here's everything you need to know about it.

 - Acoustic mesh sides

 - Available in space grey or white

 The Apple HomePod adopts a cylindrical design standing "just under" 7-inches tall and wrapped in mesh.
 It looks a little like the 2013 Apple Mac Pro converted into a speaker with a similar shape design; it's also looks a bit like the UE Wonderboom but larger.

 As this is an Apple product, it's perhaps no surprise that it's available in space grey or white colours.

 The flattened top is where the Siri wave appears when you say Hey Siri, offering a similar sort of effect as you get from existing smart speakers, like the Amazon Echo or Google Home.
 It's designed to give you a visual clue that it's working.
 There are also touch controls in the top, but we're yet to see this in action.

 As with all Apple products, you're looking a clear and uncluttered design, very minimal in its presentation.